agateau/pixelwheels/docs/gdxui.md

 ### Table

-## Config items
+## Configuration values

-It's sometimes useful to expose configuration values through a gdxui file, to fine tune other parameters without restarting the game.
+It's sometimes useful to expose configuration values through a gdxui file, to fine-tune other parameters without restarting the game.
 This can be done with `ConfigItem` elements.

 The syntax looks like this: